Afghanistan

 Since Taliban forces effectively overthrew the Afghan government in August 2021, the Taliban and various armed groups, including the so-called Islamic State in Iraq and the Levant-Khorasan (ISIL-K), have committed widespread and systematic human rights violations and abuses throughout the country.

-ISIL-K frequently claims attacks that target Shia Hazara, other Shia Muslims, Sufi Muslims, Sikhs and other minorities as well as places of worship.
-Individuals from ethnic and religious minority communities have been arbitrarily arrested, tortured, summarily executed and forced to flee.
-The UN Special Rapporteur reported in September 2022 that attacks against ethnic and religious minorities appear to be systematic in nature and reflect elements of an organizational policy, likely amounting to crimes against humanity.
+Ethnic and religious minority communities continue to be targeted by the Taliban, ISIL-K and others, with members facing arbitrary arrest, torture, summary execution and forced flight.
+ISIL-K frequently claims attacks targeting Shia Hazara, other Shia Muslims, Sufi Muslims, Sikhs and other minorities, as well as places of worship.
+The UN Special Rapporteur has reported that these attacks appear systematic in nature and reflect elements of an organizational policy, likely amounting to crimes against humanity, reiterating these findings as recently as February 2025

 RECENT DEVELOPMENTS: